 1. Paid up capital (INR) 10,450 Lakh 2.
 Total Turnover (INR) 31,235 Lakh 3.
 Total profit after taxes (INR) 16,006 Lakh 4.
 Total Spending on Corporate Social Responsibility (CSR) as percentage of Profit after taxes (%) 2% 5.
-List of activities in which expenditure in 4 above has been incurred To undertake and support relief or assistance of any kind relating to public health emergency or promoting healthcare including preventive healthcare or any other kind of emergency, calamity or distress in terms of clause (i) & (viii) of Schedule VII.
-To promote education including special education in term of clause (ii) of Schedule VII.
+List of activities in which expenditure in 4 above has been incurred To undertake and support relief or assistance any kind relating to public health emerge or promoting healthcare including prever healthcare or any other kind of emerge calamity or distress in terms of clause (i) & (vi Schedule VII. ency ntive ency, 2.
+To promote education including special educa ation in term of clause (ii) of Schedule VII.